Mustafi's agent in talks with Barcelona over move for Arsenal defender | Goal.com

 Mustafi's agent in talks with Barcelona over move for Arsenal defender

-Shkodran Mustafi’s agent has been in Barcelona to discuss a potential transfer for the Arsenal defender.
+Shkodran Mustafi’s agent has been in Barcelona to discuss a potential loan transfer for the Arsenal defender.

 The 28-year-old, whose contract expires at the end of the season, has made only two brief appearances in the Premier League this season.